-To make sure you never miss a workshop sign up for the Stormwater Education calendar or newsflash.
-We always post upcoming workshops on the calendar and in our monthly newsletter.
-If you have any questions or would like to make a 55-gallon container donation, please contact us at firstname.lastname@example.org or 706-613-3440 x6717.
+To make sure you never miss a sale or workshop, sign up for the Stormwater Education calendar mailing list.
+If you have any questions or would like to make a 55-gallon container donation, contact us at firstname.lastname@example.org or 706-613-3440 x6717.

 General Tips and Ideas

-- In addition to watering your lawn or garden, consider using the water to wash your car, pressure wash the drive way, or other outdoor uses.
+In addition to watering your lawn or garden, consider using the water to wash your car or pressure wash the driveway.

 Redirect your overflow away from your house using a short length of hose.